aaronwins356/Rovewear.shop/README.md

 # ROVE Storefront

-ROVE is a premium eyewear storefront built with Next.js App Router, Tailwind CSS, Sanity CMS, and Stripe Checkout.
+ROVE is a premium eyewear storefront built with the Next.js App Router, Tailwind CSS, Sanity CMS, and Stripe Checkout.
 The stack is production-ready for Vercel deployments and includes tooling for automated testing, linting, and type safety.

 ## Tech stack